Celebrating Our Love: Embracing Romance

 Music is another favorite source of enjoyment.
 In addition to staying on the alert for new daily dance songs, we also love to listen to live music together.
 In those venues that encourage dancing, we usually take advantage of the opportunity.

 Camping has been another favorite activity, especially in state and national parks.
 Going to sleep with the owls and waking up to the songbirds is a special treat.
 Hiking in nature and exploring new birding habitats has usually been part of the adventure, often with a zoom camera capable of preserving these memories.
 Some of the time we have camped with friends, which has added another level of fun.

-A favorite Florida state park has provided us the opportunity for some extended snowbird camping vacations, during which we have discovered local musicians who have become favorites to return to.
-We have often come back to the tent after a night of music and dancing, feeling very fortunate and very grateful that our creaky bones continue to serve us well.
+A favorite Florida state park, Oscar Scherer, provided us the opportunity for some extended snowbird camping vacations, during which we discovered local musicians who became great fun to return to.
+We often came back to the tent after a night of music and dancing, feeling very fortunate and grateful that our creaky bones continued to serve us well.

-After an extended camping trip, tasks compete with fun time almost right away.
-Fun crawls into the back seat of the Taskmobile.
+After an extended camping trip, tasks would compete with fun time almost right away.
+Fun would crawl into the back seat of the Taskmobile.
 It’s the difference between being at home and being on vacation.
-Another factor is that Cheryl has a strong preference, based on her mother’s influence, to complete tasks before she allows herself to relax into enjoyment and fun.
-The problem is, the list of tasks at home is endless.

 The challenge is to balance the list against a schedule that includes regular time for relaxation and fun.
 We sometimes notice that it seems like it’s been a while since we floated the river, or hiked favorite trails, or sat by our campfire, or watched the moonrise from our deck.
 At that point, it’s time to schedule some fun together that will help us enjoy and celebrate our closeness.